Track Customer Deposit Balances

 Load the customer refund

-This section of the script loads the customer refund and gets the values for the total amount of the refund and the number of lines, or number of transactions, the refund is applied to.
+This section of the script loads the customer refund and gets the total refund amount and the number of lines or transactions it's applied to.

 Add the following code at the top of the UpdateSales Order function: